-Our Statement of Corporate Governance requires that the Board be comprised of a majority of "independent directors" in accordance with the listing rules of the NASDAQ Stock Market ("NASDAQ").
+Our Statement of Corporate Governance requires that the Board be comprised of a majority of "independent directors" in accordance with the listing rules of The Nasdaq Stock Market ("Nasdaq").
 The Board, upon the recommendation of the Nominating and Corporate Governance Committee, will review and determine the independence of each Director at least annually and at other times as appropriate.
 The Board considers all relevant facts and circumstances in making an independence determination as to each Director, including but not limited to any relationships and transactions between the Director (and his or her immediate family members and affiliated entities) and the Company and its affiliates.

 As a result of its review, the Board affirmatively determined that Mmes.
 Ayotte, Bancroft and Pessoa and Messrs.
-Aznar, Barnes and Siddigui are independent under the standards adopted by the Company and set forth in the NASDAQ listing rules.
-The Board also determined that Elaine L. Chao and John Elkann, who each served on the Board during fiscal 2017, were independent during the time they each served on the Board.
+Aznar, Barnes and Siddiqui are independent under the standards adopted by the Company and set forth in Nasdaq listing rules.